 If you take these tips to heart and commit to working diligently, you will soon begin generating large paychecks for the deals you put together.

-There is no set percentage for a wholesale deal.
-It all depends on neighborhood and demand.
 Use the REsimpli real estate wholesale calculator to determine how much you should offer on a wholesale deal & how much you should sell for.